Therapeutic areas

 Infectious Diseases

-Ugur Sahin, M.D., CEO and Co-founder of BioNTech
+Prof. Ugur Sahin, M.D., CEO and Co-founder of BioNTech

 Our therapeutic focus areas